-First things first: if you ever have to say it out loud, pronounce is OX-uh-puht pah-STEER-EE-uhr.
-Prepare to amaze both your doctors and your friends by rattling this one off in casual conversation, momma.
+First things first: if you ever have to say it out loud, it sounds like OX-uh-puht pah-STEER-EE-uhr.
+Prepare to amaze both your doctors and your friends by rattling this one off in casual conversation, mama.
 You deserve it.

 **As always, and with any of these recommendations, you can always try to diagnose and solve for it at home, but the very best advice is always ALWAYS what you can get from a medical professional under clinical circumstances. **

 What is occiput posterior?